 First, good choice!
 Doing a post-doc was my best decision ever.
 Second, as we are currently building up our laboratory, we are not explicitly looking for post-docs, but if you really want to work with me, shoot me an email and we can talk about it!

-Currently, the Human Interaction and RObotics [HIRO] Group has a Panda robot, a Sawyer robot, and a Kuri robot.
+Currently, the Human Interaction and RObotics [HIRO] Group has a Panda robot, a Sawyer robot, two LoCoBots, and a Kuri robot.
 More platforms are coming!

 Who I am